The Tau Method for Boundary Conditions

 First-Order Formulation (Recommended)

 For time-dependent problems and anything involving the Navier–Stokes equations, the first-order formulation is the right default.
-Instead of writing a 2nd-order operator like Δ(u) directly, introduce an auxiliary gradient field with a tau correction:
+Instead of writing a 2nd-order operator like Δ(u) directly, introduce an auxiliary gradient field with a tau correction.
+The lift basis here is the first-derivative basis, because the lift is added to grad(u), which lives in the first-derivative space:

-grad_u = grad(u) + ez * lift(tau_u1, -1)Now grad_u is an "augmented gradient" that lives in the derivative (ChebyshevU) space and carries its own tau.
-Second derivatives become div(grad_u) rather than Δ(u):
+grad_u = grad(u) + ez * τ_lift(tau_u1)Now grad_u is an "augmented gradient" that lives in the derivative (ChebyshevU) space and carries its own tau.
+Second derivatives become div(grad_u) rather than Δ(u).
+Register grad_u and τ_lift as parameters so the equation string can name them:

 | Aspect | 2nd-order (Δ(u)) | First-order (div(grad_u)) |